Lecce: Climate

 Lecce experiences a Mediterranean climate (Köppen climate classification Csa).

 Sport

-Lecce is home to Serie A (the highest football division in Italy) football club U.S. Lecce.
+Lecce is home to Serie A football club U.S. Lecce, founded in 1908.
 Since 1966, they have played at the 33,786-seater Stadio Via del Mare.

 Transportation

 Lecce is served by Lecce railway station.
 The local public transport includes trolleybus service, introduced in 2012.
+Air transportation is provided at Brindisi Airport, the closest airport, which is located approximately 39 km (24 miles) away from Lecce.